armaber/articles/AcpiEvalSBUS/srdb.md

 ...
     [27] 0xfffff804`f72a1010     long  ACPI!ACPIDispatchIrp+0
 ```
-*ACPIDispatchIrp*  handles all IRP_MJ functions, including IRP\_MJ\_CREATE at offset 0.
+*ACPIDispatchIrp*  handles all IRP_MJ functions, including *IRP\_MJ\_CREATE* at offset 0.
-By the time MJ\_CREATE is called, a name must have been generated.
+By the time CREATE is called, a name must have been generated.
 Let's disassemble
 AddDevice, placed in DriverExtension field:
 ```
 2: kd> dx ((nt!_DRIVER_OBJECT *)((nt!_DEVICE_OBJECT *)@RCX)->DriverObject)->DriverExtension->AddDevice